Tariquaf/erpnext_restore/README.md

 Save as restore.sh in your bench root, chmod +x, then run ./restore.sh

+## If you want to restore production bench, use restore_production.sh which will not disable emails and scheduler for the restored sites.

-*Please note that path of backup with its respective private and public files must be in default location i.e., ~/frappe-bench/sites/frappe.site/private/backup
+* Please note that path of backup with its respective private and public files must be in default location i.e., ~/frappe-bench/sites/frappe.site/private/backup